blakethepatton/cashier-app/readme.md

 Kinda just a mess around with laravel and cashier.

-Project home: (https://github.com/blakethepatton/cashier-app) and is based off of (https://school.scotch.io/build-a-monthly-subscription-app-with-laravel-cashier) but built in laravel 5.3
+[Project home](https://github.com/blakethepatton/cashier-app) and is based off of [this](https://school.scotch.io/build-a-monthly-subscription-app-with-laravel-cashier) but built in laravel 5.3

 To deploy: